petabyt/rim/README.md

 If that doesn't make sense to you, imagine [React.js](https://react.dev/) but:
 - Replace Javascript with C
-- Replace JSX with a C immediate-mode interface
+- Replace JSX with an immediate-mode API
 - Replace HTML/CSS with GTK, Cocoa, or any other UI toolkit

 That's what Rim is.